rss2022-3/final_challenge_2022/README.md

 For this task, you will design and train your very own simple neural network to help identify the road.
 To do this, you will do the following high-level steps:

-- Drive around the Marigold Karpet track, recording your car's camera feed in a rosbag.
+- Drive around the Marigold Karpet track, recording your car's camera feed in a rosbag
-- Extract a bunch of individual images from the rosbag.
+- Extract a bunch of individual images from the rosbag
-- Annotate each of the images, clicking a polygonal bounding box to segment out the road.
+- Annotate each of the images, clicking a polygonal bounding box to segment out the road
-  - This breaks up the image into patches or gridcells of a specified size.
-Any patch within the polygon you specify will be considered "road," all others are not.
+  - This marks pixels inside the polygon as "road" and outside as not
-  - The annotations are saved as numpy arrays of size `[height of image // height of patch, width of image // width of patch]`, representing binary masks where `1`s denote road.
+  - The annotations are saved as numpy arrays of size `[height of image, width of image]`, representing binary masks where `1`s denote road
 - Upload your images and corresponding annotations to Google Drive
-- Fill in a neural network architecture in a given Colab notebook
+- Run the neural network code in the Colab notebook
-  - The neural network breaks the image into patches (as the annotation code does) and, for each patch, predicts whether it is road or not.
-This gives a low-resolution road segmentation that can be used for path following.
+  - The neural network breaks the image into patches (as the annotation code does) and, for each patch, predicts whether it is road or not
 - Tune the hyperparameters of the neural network
 - Train and re-tune as needed
 - Download the saved weights of the neural network onto your car
-- Run the inference-time code to load up the weights, subscribe to your camera, and output a binary mask of where the road is.
+- Run the inference-time code to load up the weights, subscribe to your camera, and output a binary mask of where the road is
-- Use this for line-following.
+- Use this for line-following

 ### Specific Task Instructions
 Assuming you are in the `road_detector` directory: